Developing an SEO Friendly Website

 The first step is ensuring the website is accessible to the search engine crawlers.
 Web developers need to leverage the pros and cons of these software programs so as to deliver a perfectly optimised SEO website.

 Search engine crawlers perceive websites differently from humans.
 As a result, site architecture plays an important role in a websites SEO.

 Having a website visible and navigable by the crawlers is an important factor of successful SEO.
 The beautiful website theme you have had your eye on may be incompatible with the crawlers.

 All the major search engines follow a protocol of XML Sitemaps.
 This is a process which allows users to provide search engines a list of all the pages they want indexed.

-Unfortunately this practice does NOT guarantee an indexing, but it raises likelihood for crawling.
+Unfortunately, this practice does NOT guarantee an indexing, but it does increase the likelihood for crawling.

 - Confirmation of an XML Sitemap practice possibly produces a sign of credibility.

 - For your already indexed sites, crawlers will be better able to appreciate quality signals such as content modifications and updates.

 An XML Sitemap is essential for websites with a large bulk of pages which are unindexed by the search engines.